CliffWhiskey/CliffWhiskey/README.md

 - 👋 Hi, I’m Cliff Williams => @CliffWhiskey
 - 👀 I’m interested in ... a plethora of activities
 - 🌱 I’m currently learning ...
-MERN Full Stack Development at MIT online as a certificate to completed June 2023
+Purdue University Simpilearn AI and Machine learning
 - 💞️ I’m looking to collaborate on ...
-To Be Determined, but likely healthcare related in nature.
+To Be Determined, but likely healthcare-related in nature.
-- 📫 How to reach me ... email: Cliffwms66@gmail.com
+- 📫 How to reach me ... email: Clwmcse@gmail.com

 Name: Repository of Cliff Williams @CliffWhiskey
 Description: I am new to coding.
 I have over 10 years of healthcare systems administration and full lifecycle support for many Diagnostic Imaging applications